SAKryukov/generic-state-machine/docs/index.md

 ## NotAState and NotAnAlphabetElement Attributes

-These attributes can be used to mark some enumeration-type members to exclude them from the set of states or from the input or output aplphabets.
+These attributes can be used to mark some enumeration-type members.
+It excludes them from the set of states or the input or output alphabets.
 It can be useful to create members irrelevant to the transition system behavior but used for some calculations.
 For example, such a member can be a bitwise `OR` combination of several states.

 ~~~{lang=C#}{id=api-not-a-state}
 [System.AttributeUsage(System.AttributeTargets.Field, AllowMultiple = <span class="keyword highlighter">false</span>, Inherited = <span class="keyword highlighter">false</span>)]